Neural flow matching models

 Maximum‑likelihood cost needs Hutch++ divergence estimates Supervised regression; no divergence nor KL Still \(O(n)\) complexity in batch size

-Hard to impose physics constraints (e.g. mass/energy conservation) Pick path satisfying constraints; regress on its known velocity; see Physics‑Constrained FM (PCFM) (Utkarsh et al. 2025) Requires differentiable solver for target path
+Hard to impose physics constraints (e.g. mass/energy conservation) Pick a path satisfying constraints; regress on its known velocity; see Physics‑Constrained FM (PCFM) (Utkarsh et al. 2025) Requires differentiable solver for target path

 4 Conditioning & Regularisation